ArkCase/ark_helm_charts/docs/Ingress.md

           -----END PRIVATE KEY-----

         #
-        # This an SSL CA certificate chain, in PEM format, encoded in base64
+        # This an SSL CA certificate chain, in PEM format
         # (this entry is optional)
         #
         ca: |-